PARASHAH: “Shelach’l’ha” (send for yourself)

 The result, the Israelites had to stay in the desert wilderness for 40 years, 1 year for each day the spies were in Canaan.
 Then, to make matters worse, they tried to go into the land without the blessing of Adonai, and they were beaten back.
 YHVH wanted to destroy them all, yet Moshe intercedes for them, and Adonai listened to Moshe.
 This is the same way Yeshua intercedes for us to the Father, on our behalf when we “get rotten” (miracle we’re still in the land of the living?
 Or no?)

 Going to chapter 15, we read something interesting from verses 38 to 41, about making and wearing “Tzitziot” or “fringes” on our garments.
-There are many “traditions” in Judaism, such as the wearing of “Yarmulkes” (head coverings) and some Ashkenazim dressing in black and white, even the lighting of two candles comes from “tradition” Tradition isn’t bad, as long as we understand the meaning behind the tradition.
+There are many “traditions” in Judaism, such as the wearing of “Yarmulkes” (head coverings) and Ashkenazim dressing in black and white with black hats, even the lighting of two candles comes from “tradition” Tradition isn’t bad, as long as we understand the meaning behind the tradition.
 But one should NEVER teach “tradition” as “commandments” there is a world of difference between the two.

 However, the making and wearing of Tzitziot, IS a commandment, however many do not follow it, I guess it is up to each individual.
 One can read it and say; “God says it but I won’t follow it” or “God says it and I will do it” We all have the choice to do or not to do.
 Whatever the Holy Spirit convicts us to do.